What can I help you with?

 3219539

-Description: TC rules are programmed by OVS to map uplink and host representor ports to HBN service.
-These rules are ageable and can result in packets needing to get software forwarded periodically to refresh the rules.
+Description: TC rules are set by OVS to map uplink and host representor ports to the HBN service.
+These rules can expire, so packets may need to be software-forwarded periodically to refresh them.

 Fixed in HBN version: 2.1.0